nodejitsu/handbook/content/articles/a-quickstart/faq.md

 <hr>
 ## I'm getting an error: listen EACCESS when starting my application in Nodejitsu

 Check the answer above, "[How do I choose what port to use in Nodejitsu?](/a-quickstart/faq#faq-how-do-i-choose-what-port-to-use-in-nodejitsu)".
 You are trying to use a root level port (between 0-1024).
-Please put your app to listen in a port greater than 1024.
+Please set your app to listen on a port greater than 1024.

 <hr>
 ## How do I force my clients to use HTTPS with my application?